nvpro-samples/vk_mini_samples/README.md

 - Allows for flexible GUI integration of rendered content
 - Facilitates additional post-processing or compositing operations

-Developers should note that the actual swapchain image rendering is abstracted away within the `nvvkhl::Application` class, providing a clean separation of concerns between sample-specific rendering and final frame composition.
+Developers should note that the actual swapchain image rendering is abstracted away within the `nvapp::Application` class, providing a clean separation of concerns between sample-specific rendering and final frame composition.

 ## Application Architecture

-The examples in this repository leverage various utilities from the [nvpro_core](https://github.com/nvpro-samples/nvpro_core) framework.
-Central to each sample's implementation is the [`Application`](https://github.com/nvpro-samples/nvpro_core/blob/master/nvvkhl/application.hpp) class, which provides core functionality for:
+The examples in this repository leverage various utilities from the [nvpro_core2](https://github.com/nvpro-samples/nvpro_core2) framework.
+Central to each sample's implementation is the [`Application`](https://github.com/nvpro-samples/nvpro_core2/blob/master/nvapp/application.hpp) class, which provides core functionality for:

 - Window creation and management
 - User interface (UI) initialization